rockset/rockset-js/packages/rscode/README.md

 You can add documents with the [Write API](https://docs.rockset.com/write-api/) directly from VSCode.
 With a JSON or YAML file open, execute the command `Add Rockset Document(s)`.
 This command takes either a list of documents or a single document.

 ### SQL Documentation
-You can hover over any SQL function and get it's parameters and description, along with a link to Rockset's documentation.
+You can hover over any SQL function and get its parameters and description, along with a link to Rockset's documentation.

 ![Image failed to load](/packages/rscode/assets/vscode-readme-sql-hover.png)